tytydraco/yessleep/out/A_local_man_was_arrested_after_publicly_claiming_he_was_going_to_be_fed_to_monstrous_things.md

 Below the statement was a spreadsheet list of street and email addresses.
 Some of the addresses were in Siena, Italy, Aurora, Ontario, Canada, and Olinda, Brazil for example.
 Just multiple places around the world.
 As I looked over the list, there were three loud knocks on the front door.
 My heart sank.
 I shut the lamp off and found a place to duck.

-I heard the creaking of my front door.
+I heard the crash of my front door.
 Now I hear footsteps.
 Hopefully I'll get to see the morning.